 Placement in some classes is based on SPEAK scores.
 If your SPEAK score is 40, you should take EAP5838 (Pronunciation).
-If your scores is 45, you can take either EAP5838 or EAP5835 (Academic Spoken English), depending on what you want to work on.
-If you have a 45 and you get a 90 or better in EAP5835, you will be certified in spoken English.
+If your score is 45, you can take either EAP5838 or EAP5835 (Academic Spoken English), depending on what you want to work on.
+If you have a 45 and you earn a final grade of 90 or better in EAP5835, you will be certified in spoken English.
 Students who score 50 or above on SPEAK are not required to take a class, but they may do so, if they are interested in continuing to improve their communication skills.

 I am not a TA.
 Could I enroll in one of the EAP classes?

 Priority is given to TAs, but graduate students who are interested in improving their English are allowed to take the EAP classes.
 Seats are more limited in the Fall, but there are usually more seats available in the Spring and Summer sessions.